getzola/zola/docs/content/documentation/getting-started/configuration.md

 # When set to "true", files in the `static` directory are hard-linked.
 Useful for large
 # static files.
 Note that for this to work, both `static` and the
 # output directory need to be on the same filesystem.
 Note that the theme's `static`
-# files are always copied, regardles of this setting.
+# files are always copied, regardless of this setting.
 # hard_link_static = false

 # The taxonomies to be rendered for the site and their configuration.